Explore Cardigan

 Frequently asked questions

-The first eisteddfod (held at Cardigan Castle in 1176), the Teifi estuary, the Welsh Language heartland, Cardigan Castle (beautifully restored), and a small Welsh market town of genuine cultural and historical significance Roam surfaces the hidden gems that make Cardigan worth exploring.
+Cardigan is a place in Ceredigion known for the first eisteddfod (held at Cardigan Castle in 1176), the Teifi estuary, the Welsh Language heartland, Cardigan Castle (beautifully restored), and a small Welsh market town of genuine cultural and historical significance.
+Cardigan Castle was the site of the first recorded National Eisteddfod in 1176, held by the Lord Rhys — making Cardigan the birthplace of Wales's greatest cultural tradition.
+The population is around 4,000.

-Yes — Roam is live in Cardigan and across Ceredigion.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Cardigan and across Ceredigion.
+It is available on iOS and Android.